Chapter 9 (Part 3): Perception of Two Faces, or One Vase?

 Eyes that see, ears that hear

 Arguably, anyone who was raised with just the OT had a huge advantage over the religious people of today, because any Jew who approached scripture with a literal perspective would have certainly recognized the major disconnects when he received the NT.
 Of course, an ancient disciple who approached the OT with a symbolic perspective was already perceiving the hidden wisdom, while those with a literal historical perspective were forming their own understanding of the OT images.
 Hopefully, after being stunned by the realization that God’s revelation of part two resulted in those major disconnects, they recognized their own spiritual blindness, such that they reconsidered their perception that Rabbi Paul was a wack job for promoting a symbolic perspective of the OT.
 Arguably, every “sleeping” Jew who approached scripture with a literal perspective would have questioned his religious thinking when he was presented with the NT.
-Yet, Christians who imagine their own version of the OT will never experience that same stunning realization, such they could be oblivious to the disconnect for a very long time.
+However, Christians who imagine their own version of the OT will never experience that same stunning realization, so they could be oblivious to the disconnect for a very long time.

-Consider the possibility that God could have simply said to Paul, “start approaching the OT in a symbolic manner, and I will teach you what the symbolism represents by leading you to the many inferences that provide understanding, such that you can be my prophet who not only affirms the mysteries of salvation that are hidden in the OT, but also a prophet who reveals the fulfillment of the many OT promises.”
+Could God have simply said to Paul, “start approaching the OT in a symbolic manner, and I will teach you what the symbolism represents by leading you to the many inferences that provide understanding, such that you can be my prophet who not only affirms the mysteries of salvation that are hidden in the OT, but also a prophet who reveals the fulfillment of the many OT promises.”
 Arguably, Paul is being depicted as receiving new eyes and ears (i.e. the gift of prophecy), such that he could perceive the OT images symbolically instead of just perceiving them as literal rules and historical facts.
 And, just an any ancient disciple blessed with the gift of prophecy, he would have meditated on those images to reimagine their symbolic meaning while relegating his prior natural understanding.
 So, let’s consider how an ancient disciple would have perceived the key images of the story of Israel, and how he would have subsequently perceived the NT images.
-Importantly, would he perceive the same disconnects between the two testaments, or would he perceive the NT as an obvious continuation of the story of Israel?
+Importantly, would he perceive the same disconnects between the two testaments, or would he perceive the NT as being an obvious continuation of the story of Israel?

 The primary images depicted in the OT

 There are many OT prophetic images depicting a restoration of Israel, yet the images at the end of the OT depict the “Jews” (i.e. Judah) building the second temple and establishing the city of Jerusalem, while the scattered ten tribes of northern Israel are still being held captive in the surrounding nations.
-Yet, if you perceive that the OT is intended to depict the Jewish religion, or to predict the coming of Jesus, then do you even perceive an image of the promised ingathering?
+Yet, if you perceive that the OT is intended to depict the Jewish religion, or to predict the coming of Jesus, then do you even perceive the image of the promised ingathering?
 Arguably, I suspect that most Christians have little appreciation for the fact that the OT is all about the future restoration of Israel.
 Undoubtedly, ask any Christian, and they would claim that the primary purpose of the OT is to predict the coming of Jesus.
 Again, that perception of the OT certainly fits the message of religion, but are you being blinded by the wise men of religion?Hopefully, instead of holding securely onto that veil, you will consider the perspective of an ancient disciple, such that you can reimagine your perceptions of the OT.
-So, if you could consider the mindset of a Jew, then what would you discover?
+So, if you were to consider the mindset of a Jew, then what would you discover?

 The ultimate cliffhanger